LoveCommunity/flutter_scope/README.md

 * Scope strategy is aligned with scoping of functions
 * Can handle async setup
 * Using `StatesBuilder` to map a sequence of state to widget
-* Using `StatesListener` to integrate with imperative call like showDialog
+* Using `StatesListener` to trigger side effect by reacting to state change
 * Using `Observable\States` as notification system with composition in mind

 ## Table Of Content